defseg/brine/README.md

 # brine

-A binary tree-based brainfuck/Underload-like esoteric programming language.
+A binary tree-based esoteric programming language.

+Unlike [brainfuck](http://esolangs.org/wiki/Brainfuck), the memory is laid out in the form of a binary tree; unlike [Arborealis](http://esolangs.org/wiki/Arborealis), [Treehugger](http://esolangs.org/wiki/Treehugger), and [V](http://esolangs.org/wiki/V), the nodes of the binary tree contain strings, which, as in [Underload](http://esolangs.org/wiki/Underload), can contain code to be executed.

 ## Commands